jakepoz/jakepoz.github.io/_posts/2023-01-04-hacking-evolution.markdown

 Final prediction: We’ll see the “simple” industries drive growth in alternative ways, ex.
 Food is going to be less about hacking the evolutionary drive for calories, and more about group belonging [fake dietary restrictions], virtue signaling [veganism, low carbon eating], etc.

+<sub>Thank you to my friend Paul for his ideas on this subject.</sub>